royofer123/Ex_1_OS/README.md

 - gpg(1): Encrypt or decrypt a file for added security.
 - Two commands, myzip and myunzip, are implemented, each taking a parameter via argv.

-his program compresses a directory or file using tar, gzip, and gpg,
-    and then encrypts it with a passphrase provided by the user.
+This program compresses a directory or file using tar, gzip, and gpg,and then encrypts it with a passphrase provided by the user.

 Usage: ./myzip <directory/file> <passphrase>

-    After using this, delete the file the orignal file that you used, and write the following command:
-    ./myunzip output.gpg <passphrase>
+After using this, delete the file the orignal file that you used, and write the following command: ./myunzip output.gpg <passphrase>
 Now you will retrive your original file